SemParser: A Semantic Parser for Log Analysis: Introduction

-We conduct an extensive study to investigate the performance of~\name~ on seven system logs from two perspectives: (1) the effectiveness for semantic mining; (2) its effectiveness on two typical log analysis downstream tasks.
-The experimental results demonstrate that our approach can capture semantics more accurately, which achieves an average F1 score of 0.987 in semantic mining, and that it outperforms all state-of-the-art log parsers by the average of 11.7\% and 8.65\% on two tasks.
-These powerful results reveal the superiority of ~\name~ and emphasize the importance of semantics in log analytics, especially when the software systems we handle are more complicated than ever before.
+We conduct an extensive study to investigate the performance of~\name~on six system logs from two perspectives: (1) the effectiveness for semantic mining; (2) its effectiveness on two typical log analysis downstream tasks.
+The experimental results demonstrate that our approach can capture semantics more accurately, which achieves an average F1 score of 0.985 in semantic mining, and that it outperforms state-of-the-art log parsers by the average of 1.2\% and 11.7\% on two anomaly detection datasets and 8.65\% on a failure identification dataset.
+These powerful results reveal the superiority of \name~and emphasize the importance of semantics in log analytics, especially when the software systems we handle are more complicated than ever before.

-In summary, the contribution of this paper is threefold: \begin{itemize} \item To our best knowledge, ~\name~ is the first semantic log parser capable of actively capturing message-level and instance-level semantics from logs, as well as actively collecting and leveraging domain knowledge for parsing. \item We evaluate~\name~with respect to its semantic mining accuracy on seven system logs, demonstrating our framework could effectively learn semantic information from logs. \item We also employ~\name~on the failure diagnosis and anomaly detection task, and the promising results manifest the importance of semantics in the log analytics field. \end{itemize}
+In summary, the contribution of this paper is threefold: \begin{itemize} \item To our best knowledge, \name~is the first semantic-based parser capable of actively capturing message-level and instance-level semantics from logs, as well as actively collecting and leveraging domain knowledge for parsing. \item We evaluate \name~with respect to its semantic mining accuracy on six system logs, demonstrating our framework could effectively mine semantics from logs. \item We also employ \name~on the failure identification and anomaly detection tasks, and the promising results reveal the importance of semantics in the log analytics field. \end{itemize}

-\textbf{Paper Organization.} The rest of the paper is organized as follows.
-Section~\ref{sec:statement} introduces the novel task and terminology appearing in this paper.
-Section~\ref{sec:overview} presents the framework for~\name, including an end-to-end semantics miner and a joint parser.
-Section~\ref{sec:details} contains our implementation details.
-Section~\ref{sec:results} conducts three experiments to show~\name's effectiveness, including evaluating the semantic mining ability across seven software systems and employing~\name~on two log analysis downstream tasks.
-At last, We analyze threats to validity in Section~\ref{sec:threat2validity}, introduce related work in Section~\ref{sec:relatedwork} and conclude our paper in Section~\ref{sec:conclusion}.